 Step 2: Brown the vegan Italian sausage.
 Pan fry the vegan sausage over medium-high heat.
 If using sausage links, break them up with your spoon so you have nicely browned crumbles.
 Then remove the sausage to a paper towel lined plate to blot the excess grease.

-Step 3: Sauté the onion and garlic.
+Step 3: Sauté the aromatics.
 If you are cooking with Beyond Meat Italian Sausage, it will generally produce enough grease for you to sauté your aromatics in.
 If needed, you can add in an extra drizzle of olive oil.
 Add in onion and sauté until translucent, about 2-3 minutes.
 Then add in garlic and sauté for another minute.

 Step 4: Cook the potatoes.
 Add in your vegetable broth, potatoes, and bay leaf.
 Simmer the potatoes until tender, about 10-12 minutes.